 the player’s initial wager, made pursuant to rule 5.1,

-is voided for any reason, the player’s Super Sevens Wager shall also be void.
+is voided for any reason, the player’s Super Sevens Wager shall also be Void.

 15A Madness 21 Wagers

-15A.1 The casino operator may, at its discretion, offer the players the opportunity to place Madness 21 Wagers in accordance with this section.
+15A.1 The Casino Operator may, at its discretion, offer the players the opportunity to place Madness 21 Wagers in accordance with this section.

-15A.2 Where the option is offered and the game is played at a table with a layout cloth marked in a manner similar to that shown in appendix 3, any player may elect to place a Madness 21 Wager at the time of placement of his/her initial wager as provided in rule 5.1.
-The Madness 21 Wager shall be placed in the designated area of the layout, as shown in appendix 3, which corresponds to the Box in which the initial wager was placed.
+15A.2 Where the option is offered and the game is played at a table with a layout cloth clearly indicating the availability of this option , any player may elect to place a Madness 21 Wager at the time of placement of his/her initial wager as provided in rule 5.1.
+The Madness 21 Wager shall be placed in the designated area of the layout, which corresponds to the Box in which the initial wager was placed.

 15A.3 The amount of a Madness 21 Wager shall be that displayed on the sign at the table indicating the wager limits applying at the table.